-Music
+Music Class

 Students at Gard Elementary will have fun while learning musical concepts.
-The Musicplay curriculum utilizes PowerPoint videos for the songs which capture the student's attention while improving literacy skills.
+The Music play curriculum utilizes PowerPoint videos for the songs which capture the student's attention while improving literacy skills.
 Every lesson incorporates games while meeting state and national music standards for music education.
 The curriculum uses Kodaly and Orff methodologies.
 Students are singing, moving, playing instruments and games, creating, listening, responding, learning and performing.
-They will grow musically, becoming beatful, tuneful and artful, as they participate in Musicplay.
+They will grow musically, becoming rhythmic, tuneful and artful, as they participate in Music exploration.

-Physical Education
+Physical Education Class

 The elementary physical education curriculum includes health and physical education.
 Students will learn to develop and apply the skills needed for daily participation in health-related personal fitness and lifetime activities which contribute to habits and attitudes of a healthy lifestyle.
 Students are encouraged to develop positive attitudes about themselves, about healthy habits and about physical activity so they will choose to adopt and maintain lifelong health-related fitness.
 Children also develop creativity, problem-solving, critical thinking and interpersonal communication skills through kinesthetic and personal wellness activities.
-The physical education curriculum promotes the whole child through health and physical education
+The physical education curriculum promotes the whole child through health and physical education basic computer skills (K-2).
+Grades 3-4 will work on the basics and foundational skills, with the intent that their ability levels are higher and the goal is to move these students from "Understanding" to "Applying" and "Analyzing".
+Curriculum content includes: Digital Citizenship, Computer Basics, Coding, Robotics, Maker Spaces, and Project Based Learning.